rozalina-toteva/test-framework-core/README.md

 To execute the provided tests, perform the following:

 1. Setup Sitefinity CMS with OData web services.
 To do this, perform the following:
-   1. Log in Sitefinity CMS backend with an administrative account.
+   a.
+Log in Sitefinity CMS backend with an administrative account.
-   2. In Sitefinity CMS backend, navigate to _Administration_ » _Settings_ » _Advanced_ » _Web services_.
+   b.
+In Sitefinity CMS backend, navigate to _Administration_ » _Settings_ » _Advanced_ » _Web services_.
-   3. Ensure that the _Default_ web service is installed and active for all content types.
+   c.
+Ensure that the _Default_ web service is installed and active for all content types.
 For more information, see [Configure the Types of a service](https://www.progress.com/documentation/sitefinity-cms/configure-the-types).
-   4. To authenticate the test framework requests, create a request access token for the web services.
+   d.
+To authenticate the test framework requests, create a request access token for the web services.
 For more information, see [Request access token for calling web services](https://www.progress.com/documentation/sitefinity-cms/request-access-token-for-calling-web-services) with the additional step outlined below.
-   5. In Sitefinity CMS backend, navigate to _Administration_ » _Settings_ » _Advanced_ » _Authentication_ » _SecurityTokenService_ »  _IdentityServer_ » _Clients_ » <The client you have just created>.
+   e.
+In Sitefinity CMS backend, navigate to _Administration_ » _Settings_ » _Advanced_ » _Authentication_ » _SecurityTokenService_ »  _IdentityServer_ » _Clients_ » <The client you have just created>.
-   6. Ensure that the _Allowed scopes_ field contains **openid**.
+   f.
+Ensure that the _Allowed scopes_ field contains **openid**.
 2. Clone this repository.
 3. Open _TestFrameworkCore.sln_ in Visual Studio.
 4. To configure the connection to a running Sitefinity instance, in _Tests_ project, open _App.config_ file, and set the following properties: